galaxyproject/training-material/topics/sequence-analysis/tutorials/de-novo-rad-seq/tutorial.md

 >
 > > ### {% icon question %} Question
 > >
 > > 1.
 What is the maximum value of FST' at any SNP?
-Don't hesitate to look at the [STACKS manual](http://catchenlab.life.illinois.edu/stacks/manual/#files)
+Don't hesitate to look at the [STACKS manual](http://catchenlab.life.illinois.edu/stacks/manual/#files) to find where this parameter is
 > > 2.
 What is the meaning of this FST' value compared a a classical FST one?
+Once again, the [STACKS manual](http://catchenlab.life.illinois.edu/stacks/manual/#files) can help you ;)
 > > 3.
 How many SNPs reach this FST' value?
 > >
 > > > ### {% icon solution %} Solution